redhat-developer/odo/website/blog/2020-09-24-odo-200-ga-release.md

  ✓  Changes successfully pushed to component
 ```

 #### Deploying a custom Kubernetes controller with odo

 With the release of `2.0.0` deploying operators is now out of experimental mode.

-Learn how to deploy your first Kubernetes custom controller from our [Operator documentation](https://odo.dev/docs/operator-hub/).
+Learn how to deploy your first Kubernetes custom controller from our [installation guide](../docs/getting-started/cluster-setup/kubernetes.md).

 Example on how to deploy your first Operator: